Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 VoiceNation, now fully operating under the Moneypenny brand, combines AI call screening with live receptionist backup.
 Simple calls (hours, directions, basic routing) are handled by AI, while complex calls escalate to human agents.
 For Nevada businesses that receive a high volume of routine inquiries mixed with occasional calls requiring human judgment, the hybrid model reduces costs on simple interactions.
 A Henderson dental office that gets many appointment requests alongside occasional emergency calls, or a Reno IT firm that fields routine support tickets plus occasional contract negotiations, benefits from the tiered approach.

 The current Moneypenny "People Plans" range from 30 to 500 minutes across five tiers, all with 24/7 coverage, bilingual English/Spanish support, and analytics reporting.
 The service carries a 4.7/5 Trustpilot rating.
-For Nevada's service businesses that field a high percentage of routine calls (scheduling, basic questions, directions), the hybrid approach targets cost savings on the calls that don't require human judgment.
+For Nevada's service businesses that field a high percentage of routine calls, the hybrid approach targets cost savings on calls that don't require human judgment.

 • Pricing: Essential at $99/month for 30 minutes ($2.99/min overage).
 50 minutes at $165/month ($2.85/min overage).
 100 minutes at $265/month ($2.65/min overage).
 250 minutes at $555/month ($2.39/min overage).
 500 minutes at $985/month ($2.09/min overage).